rclone/rclone/docs/content/crypt.md

 secure unless you use config file encryption.

 A long passphrase is recommended, or you can use a random one.
-Note that if you reconfigure rclone with the same password/passphrase elsewhere it will be compatible - all the secrets used are derived from that one password/passphrase.
+Note that if you reconfigure rclone with the same passwords/passphrases elsewhere it will be compatible - all the secrets used are derived from those two passwords/passphrases.

 Note that rclone does not encrypt
   * file length - this can be calcuated within 16 bytes